 Experienced legal advisors: Ireland’s leading law firms provide strategic advice and legal services to a wide range of financial services providers both domestically and internationally, and have strong working relationships with their UK counterparts.
 In particular, lawyers in Ireland’s leading law firms are vastly experienced in providing strategic advice on domestic and cross-border financing transactions, in negotiating the underlying contractual documentation, and in understanding the commercial nuances specific to the various forms of finance available, including senior and mezzanine finance, private placement and bond structures.

 How will BREXIT impact on Banking?

-While is it not yet possible to gauge what the UK’s regulatory landscape will look like after 31 January 2020 and the expiry of any transitional arrangements, it is clear that UK-authorised financial service providers and parties to UK law governed contracts will be significantly affected by Brexit.
-As a result, it is likely that many financial service providers will focus on whether they should relocate some or all of their UK-based operations to another EU Member State and parties to international contracts may consider amending documentation to a different choice of law and/or submission to jurisdiction clause.
+While the long-term impact of BREXIT may not be clear for some time, the considerations in the banking sector prior to the end of the transition period remain largely the same i.e. the TCA does not extend any automatic right of access to EU markets to UK-based financial service providers and the TCA does not impact the position with regards submission to jurisdiction.
+As a result, it is likely that many financial service providers will continue to focus on whether they should relocate some or all of their UK-based operations to another EU Member State and parties to international contracts may consider amending documentation to a different choice of law and/or submission to jurisdiction clause.
 As the only English-speaking common law jurisdiction in the EU combined with a skilled workforce, in-depth domestic and international experience and a well-resourced and committed financial regulator, Ireland is uniquely positioned to be the preferred location for parties seeking a relocation jurisdiction and a jurisdiction for financing transactions.